portlandcodeschool/frontend-freelancer/week04/week04_plan.md

 ### What is a CMS part 2 - 60 mins, hands-on

+### Break

+* Understanding the three parts of the CMS
+	* Files: program files and assets
+	* database
+	* configuration

 ### Basic Structures of MODX
 * Snippets
 * Chunks
 * Templates

+### Making A simple site with MODX

+* Static resource -- files and database linked together
+* Drop your html into the main template
+* View Resource ID 1
+* Understand what the URL means
+	* Find index.php
+	* Change the Query to "2"
+	* Make a new resource and revisit that page
+* Add a dynamic section to your HTML -- [*content]

 ### Break